Glenn Cornick | Interview | Jethro Tull, Wild Turkey…

 In 1972 Mick Dyche replaced Jon Blackmore, Steve Gurl joined on keyboards and the band recorded their second album Turkey.
 Early in 1974, Lewis left to join Man and Wild Turkey continued with one guitar player until Bernie Marsden joined.
 Kevin Currie then replaced Jones on drums.
 When Pickford-Hopkins left to join Rick Wakeman, it was decided to disband Wild Turkey, in June 1974.
 Gurl and Marsden joined Babe Ruth.
 What happened?

-After 4 years of playing together with no real success, when Gary left, it seemed hopeless to start again.
+After four years of playing together with no real success, when Gary left, it seemed hopeless to start again.
 I think we were all ready for a change.

 After you disbanded with Wild Turkey you joined a German band called Karthago.
-They made two albums before you joined.
+They recorded two albums before you joined.

 What did you do after Paris?
 I know that you made another album with Wild Turkey called ‘Stealer of Years’.
 How did you get together again?
 How do you like the album?

 I didn’t play much after Paris.
 Did a few things around L.A. and then pretty much stopped working in music for several years.
 After some time, I got involved in the L.A.
 The Irish scene which, at the time, was great fun and I was involved in that for quite a few years.
 I had a call from Britain to see if I wanted to do a new Wild Turkey album.
 I agreed to do it but I left most of the work to Gary and Tweke.
 I only had a chance to write a couple of songs.
 It isn’t an album that I feel connected to.
 It really isn’t a Wild Turkey album and has no continuity with the previous albums.
 It isn’t bad, it’s just not my style of music though there are a couple of high points on it.
 I think Gary’s vocal on ‘Gunslinger’ is the best vocal he ever did and I think that ‘St Catherine’s Bells’ is probably the best song I have ever written.